Good Reasoning Makes Good Demonstrations: Implicit Reasoning Quality Supervision via In-Context Reinforcement Learning: Abstract

 \section{Abstract}

-Reinforcement Learning with Verifiable Rewards (RLVR) improves reasoning in large language models but treats all correct solutions equally, potentially reinforcing flawed traces that get correct answers by chance.
-We observe that \emph{better reasoning are better teachers}: high-quality solutions serve as more effective demonstrations than low-quality ones.
+Reinforcement Learning with Verifiable Rewards (RLVR) improves reasoning in large language models but treats all correct solutions equally, potentially reinforcing flawed traces that arrive at correct answers by chance.
+We observe that \emph{better reasoning makes better demonstrations}: high-quality solutions serve as more effective in-context examples than low-quality ones.
 We term this teaching ability \textbf{Demonstration Utility}, and show that the policy model's own in-context learning ability provides an efficient way to measure it, yielding a quality signal termed \textbf{Evidence Gain}.
-To employ this signal during training, we introduce \textbf{In-Context RLVR}.
-By Bayesian analysis, we show that this objective implicitly reweights rewards by Evidence Gain, assigning higher weights to high-quality traces and lower weights to low-quality ones, without requiring costly computation or external evaluators.
-Experiments on mathematical benchmarks show improvements in both accuracy and reasoning quality over standard RLVR.
+To leverage this signal during training, we introduce \textbf{In-Context RLVR}, which prepends demonstrations before each rollout.
+Theoretically, we prove that this simple input modification implicitly reweights rewards by a factor approximately proportional to Evidence Gain, assigning higher weights to high-quality traces without requiring costly computation.
+Experiments on mathematical reasoning benchmarks demonstrate consistent improvements in both accuracy and reasoning quality over standard RLVR baselines.
+Our codes and datasets are available at \url{https://github.com/Mithas-114/IC-DAPO}.